effectfully/prefolds/readme.md

 # prefolds

+The readme is outdated.
+The type class hiararchy was changed.

 ## Disclaimer

 This is my first attempt to write something usable in Haskell.
 Any kind of feedback is highly appreciated.